night-fury-me/cuda-environment/README.md

 # CUDA Environment Manager

-This command-line tool helps to manage CUDA-enabled Docker containers easily.
-It provides functionality to create, list, and remove Docker containers based on the "gpu-jupyter" image.
+This cli tool helps to manage CUDA-enabled Docker containers easily.
+It provides functionality to build-image, create, list, and remove Docker containers based on the "gpu-jupyter" image.

 ## Pre-requisites